Turan Ammo Review: Turkey's Hit or Miss FMJ

 Where is Turan Ammo Made?

-The Turan manufacturing plant is located in Uzumlu, Turkey.
-Not only does the company produce millions of rounds of ammunition, but it also has the support of the Turkish government to maintain and expand its operations.
+The Turan manufacturing plant is located in Üzümlü, Turkey.
+The company produce millions of rounds of ammunition annually with support from the Turkish government.

 Is Turan ammo corrosive?